hiber3d/game-template/README.md

 ### Events

-The primary route of communication between game modules and systems are Events.
-They can also be ussed for commmunticcation between the web layer and the game wasm, but also for inter/intra module communication, is using a double buffered event bus.
+Events are the main way game modules and systems communicate with each other.
+They’re also used for communication between the web layer and the game's WebAssembly (WASM), as well as for both internal and external module interactions.
+This is all handled through a double-buffered event bus.

 #### Connecting events to the web layer